Fremont Unified School District: Elementary schools

 The 29 kindergarten through grade 5 elementary schools are split among five different attendance areas based on a local high school and middle school.
 Although these are generally localized attendance areas, the high school or middle school that an elementary school funnels into may not necessarily be the school that is closest to the elementary school.

 The elementary schools of the American Attendance Area are Ardenwood Elementary School, Brookvale Elementary School, Forest Park Elementary School, Oliveira Elementary School, Patterson Elementary School and Warwick Elementary School.

 The elementary schools of the Irvington Attendance Area are Harvey Green Elementary School, Grimmer Elementary School, Hirsch Elementary School, Leitch Elementary School, Warm Springs Elementary School and Weibel Elementary School.

 The elementary schools of the Kennedy Attendance Area are Azevada Elementary School, Blacow Elementary School, Brier Elementary School, Durham Elementary School, Lila Bringhurst Elementary School, Mattos Elementary School and Millard Elementary School.

 The elementary schools of the Mission Attendance Area are Chadbourne Elementary School, Gomes Elementary School, Mission San Jose Elementary School and Mission Valley Elementary School.

 The elementary schools of the Washington Attendance Area are Cabrillo Elementary School, Glenmoor Elementary School, Maloney Elementary School, Niles Elementary School, Parkmont Elementary School and Vallejo Mill Elementary School.

 Fremont Adult School, located on Calaveras Avenue, is a popular educational institution offering a variety of adult education programs including ESL, Adult Basic Education, Community Education, Distance Learning, and ELCivics.

 Alternative schools

-There are two alternative schools operated by the Fremont Unified School District.
-Both are at the same location.
-The continuation high school is Robertson High School.
-The alternative school is called Vista Alternative.
+The Fremont Unified School District Alternative Schools are a collaboration of three alternative schools within the Fremont Unified School District.

+The Circle of Independent Learning is a charter school that is a resource for home school families.

+Robertson High School is the alternative school for those who were not successful at their respective high schools.
+The program is designed to allow students the opportunity to make up academic deficiencies and provide a program to complete classes in an accelerated manner, with students earning up to 90 credits per year.
+Students may take additional coursework either on campus, at ROP, or adult school.

+Vista Alternative is an additional campus at the facility.
+This school provides teacher-supervised, self-paced programs for students who are not able to physically attend a school every day.